amfred/disneycruiseplanning/README.md

 Step 2: Choose early or late seating when you book the cruise.
 --------------------------------------------------------------
 - This blog covers the pros and cons nicely: [http://magicaldistractions.com/disney-cruise-dinner-seating/](http://magicaldistractions.com/disney-cruise-dinner-seating/)
 - We chose late seating for our first few cruises, but found it disruptive to go to a show, then dinner, have the kids Dine & Play for 45 minutes, and then pick them up for bedtime.
-We're trying early seating next time.
+We prefer the early seating now.
 - If you're unsure, early seating fills up first.
 - If you don't get your first choice of dinner seating, ask to be put on the wait list.
 - Your dinner reservations will be pre-assigned to a different restaurant each night.
 See this FAQ for more details: [https://disneycruise.disney.go.com/faq/dining-food-beverages/rotational-dining/](https://disneycruise.disney.go.com/faq/dining-food-beverages/rotational-dining/)